Data Validation

 Limit the format of

-'s slug.model Space {
+Space's slug.model Space {

 ...

-slug String @unique @regex('^[0-9a-zA-Z_\-]{4,16}$')
+slug String @unique @regex('^[0-9a-zA-Z]{4,16}$')

 }